 - providing practical aids and technical equipment for you

 Businesses and organisations vary in structure and size, so what may be 'reasonable' for one may not be so for another.

 Access to Work scheme

 Depending on your disability, a return to the same role may not be suitable.
-Your employer could speak to an Employment Service Adviser in your local Jobs & Benefits office or Jobcentre to understand their responsibilities towards employees who have a disability.
+Your employer could speak to an Employment Service Adviser in your local Jobs and Benefits office to understand their responsibilities towards employees who have a disability.
 A solution to any problems employees have could be help provided through the 'Access to Work' scheme.

 Planning to return to work

 Discuss with your employer how they, and you, will manage helping you to return to work.

 If you and your employer agree to formally let other people know about your disability (which may be a 'hidden' disability such as diabetes or a mental health condition) you should sign a consent form which gives your employer permission to tell one or more named individual(s).
 This is to meet the Data Protection Act.

 If you have to take time off for disability-related sick leave, it is good practice for your employer to record it separately from other sick absences.